-- Use appropriate models to explain how the macro-economy operates. - Explain macroeconomic
+- Use appropriate models to explain how the macro-economy operates. - Explain macroeconomic objectives and their measurement. - Apply the relevant quantitative analysis to measure the relevant

-- identify the participants in this economy and describe the interrelationships between them. - Use demand and supply diagrams to explain how price and output are determined in free and regulated goods markets. - Explain the concept of elasticity and its application in business decisions. - Use demand and supply diagrams to explain how wages and employment are determined in the perfect and imperfect labour markets. - Analyse the cost and revenue structure of a profit maximizing firm - Evaluate the decisions of firms in perfect and imperfect market structures, both in the short-run and the long-run periods
+- interrelationships between them. - Use demand and supply diagrams to explain how price and output are determined in free and regulated goods markets. - Explain the concept of elasticity and its application in business decisions. - Use demand and supply diagrams to explain how wages and employment are determined in the perfect and imperfect labour markets. - Analyse the cost and revenue structure of a profit maximizing firm. - Evaluate the decisions of firms in perfect and imperfect market structures, both in the short-run and the long-run periods

-- objectives and their - Apply the relevant quantitative analysis to measure the relevant economic indicators in the macro-economy. - Explain the role of the monetary sector within the macroeconomy. - Discuss the role of the government within the mixed economic system. - Explain the interaction between the domestic economy and the foreign sector (international sector).
+- economic indicators in the macroeconomy. - Explain the role of the monetary sector within the macro-economy. - Discuss the role of the government within the mixed economic system. - Explain the interaction between the domestic economy and the foreign sector (international sector).